 - (a) Except as provided elsewhere in this article, accessory structures shall be permitted provided that the: - (1) Accessory structures shall be located in rear yards and the side yards of interior lots; - (2) Accessory structures shall not be located in front yards, exterior side yards or within three (3) feet of any side yard of an interior lot or rear property lines, in any residential district except as follows: - a.
 On multiple frontage lots, through lots and corner lots, accessory structures may only be located in any required interior side yard and/or required rear yard but not less than three (3) feet from any of those lot lines (refer to Figure 27-328-1 and Figure 27-328-2 [at the end of article V]). - b.
 Accessory structures (except as provided elsewhere in this article) shall be separated from the principal structure by not less than ten (10) feet.
 Detached garages located in the side yard, however, may be separated by no less than five (5) feet, as measured from the eave, of the principal structure with approval from the City Manager or designee. - c.
-Accessory structures may be located in required side or rear yards, but not less than five (5) feet from any lot line.
-In addition, no accessory building on a corner lot in a residential district shall project beyond the required front yard building setback line, required corner yard setback, or beyond either plane of the house (whichever is more restrictive) for either exterior lot line
+Accessory structures and may be located in required side or rear yards, but not less than five (5) feet from any lot line if habitable (see accessory apartments, section 27-340) or three (3) feet from any lot line if not habitable.
+In addition, no accessory building on a corner lot in a residential district shall project beyond the required front yard building setback line, required corner yard setback, or beyond either plane of the house (whichever is more restrictive) for either exterior lot line (refer to Figure 27-328-3 [at end of article V]).